Mod-Bucket/Basic-Staples/README.txt

 		* Filligree Rabbits already only drop bunny carrot seeds.
 		* The Easter Fest plant is patched to drop Basic Staples Bunny Carrots.
 		* You might wind up with two stacks of bunny carrot seeds.
 Both produce the same crop item.
+		* No current plans for native recipes for any of the Easter Eggs that have been cloned.
+Any mod that wants to use them will need to just include their steps into whatever final recipe it's making.
+These are soft hidden.
+You can't get them without randomly making the recipes and unlocking the chocolate egg in creative, but they aren't hard hidden either.

 *A fully supported mod has patches to ensure no conflicting recipes and might have copies of ingredients and crops placed within the Basic Staples mod to make them accessible to other mods.
 ALL OBJECTS OR ITEMS CONTAINED IN BASIC STAPLES ARE HERE WITH THE PERMISSION OF THE ORIGINAL MODDER AND THEIR WORK IS LISTED IN THE CREDITS SECTION.